mikko-apo/r4j/README.md

 String s = array(1,2,null,3).compact().map(i -> i + 1).join(", "); // "2, 3, 4"
 ```

-# How to add new features?
+# How to improve r4j?

-1. Participate - Post a feature request @ https://github.com/mikko-apo/r4j/issues
+1. Participate - Post a feature request or comment @ https://github.com/mikko-apo/r4j/issues

 And / Or